Pull request guidelines#

 If the PR makes changes to the wheel building Action, add the "Run cibuildwheel" label to enable testing wheels.

-Set the milestone according to these rules:
+Set the milestone according to these guidelines:

 New features and API changes are milestoned for the next minor release

 If multiple rules apply, choose the first matching from the above list.
+See Backport strategy for detailed guidance on what should or should not be backported.

 Documentation and examples may be merged by the first reviewer.
 Use the threshold "is this better than it was?" as the review criteria.